HeshamCaesar001/store-backend-nodeJs/README.md

 # Store Backend Project

-  this is a backend api for simle e-commerce system
+This is a backend API for a simple e-commerce system 🛒

-## TO Setup and start Project
+## TO Setup and Start Project 🚀

-- first to install all packages run `npm install`
+- First, to install all packages, run `npm install` 📦
-- there is database.json file feel free to insert your DB name ,user and password to connect the app with this db
+- There is a `database.json` file; feel free to insert your DB name, user, and password to connect the app with this DB 🔑
-- run `db-migrate up` to migrate all table into your DB
+- Run `db-migrate up` to migrate all tables into your DB 🗄️
-- server run on local host port 3000 and db put your desired port (postgres default)
+- Server runs on localhost port 3000 and DB put your desired port (Postgres default) 🌐
-- all needed endPoints routes found in REQUIREMENTS.md file
+- All needed endpoints/routes can be found in the `REQUIREMENTS.md` file 📄

-### Needed Scripts
+### Needed Scripts 🛠️

-- `npm run build`  to build the project
+- `npm run build` to build the project 🔨
-- `npm run test` to test the project with jasmine
+- `npm run test` to test the project with Jasmine 🧪
-- `b-migrate up`to migrate all tables to database
+- `b-migrate up` to migrate all tables to the database 🔼
-- `db-migrate down` to drop table from database
+- `db-migrate down` to drop tables from the database 🔽

-#### Needed Environment Variables
+#### Needed Environment Variables 🌍

-- POSTGRES_HOST ` you may use your local host `
+- POSTGRES_HOST: You may use your local host 🏠
-- POSTGRES_DB  `database name`
+- POSTGRES_DB: Database name 🗃️
-- POSTGRES_TEST_DB `test database name`
+- POSTGRES_TEST_DB: Test database name 🧪
-- POSTGRES_USER ` database server user name`
+- POSTGRES_USER: Database server user name 👤
-- POSTGRES_PASSWORD ` database server user's password`
+- POSTGRES_PASSWORD: Database server user's password 🔐
-- ENV `dev for development and test for testing `
+- ENV: `dev` for development and `test` for testing 🛠️
-- BCRYPT_PASSWORD `choose your desired password for encryption`
+- BCRYPT_PASSWORD: Choose your desired password for encryption 🔒
-- SALT_ROUNDS `number of rounds to add salts for user password hashing`
+- SALT_ROUNDS: Number of rounds to add salts for user password hashing 🧂
-- TOKEN_SECRET `your secret token for logged user`
+- TOKEN_SECRET: Your secret token for logged users 🔑

-# Notes
+# Notes 📝

-- when building db in postgres server build another one for test
+- When building the DB in the Postgres server, build another one for testing 🧪
-- this project uses two kind of db one for development and one for testing with jasmine
+- This project uses two kinds of DB: one for development and one for testing with Jasmine 🏗️